epfl-lara/stainless/installation.rst

 Windows
 -------

-Get the sources of Leon by cloning the official Leon repository (You will need a git shell for windows e.g. https://msysgit.github.io/):
+Get the sources of Leon by cloning the official Leon repository.
+You will need a Git shell for windows, e.g. `Git for Windows <https://git-for-windows.github.io/>`_.

 .. code-block:: bash